 Most investors think that their portfolio is sufficient simply because they have considered various asset classes.
 However, it is not the number of asset classes that make a portfolio diversified.
 Rather it is the ROI balanced with risk that is important for the portfolio, and asset class correlation is one way to determine that balance.

-Although more asset classes may provide a better opportunity for non-correlation, it may end up costing you more if you blindly add newer ones without researching the relativity.
+Although more asset classes may provide a better opportunity for non correlated investments, it may cost you more if you blindly add newer ones without researching the relativity.

 Unfortunately, there is no straightforward way to measure correlation.
 Determining asset correlation relies on complex mathematical formulas that merely aids financial analysts to evaluate asset class.
 Even then, the calculation is subject to market change.
 Two assets that had little correlation 5 years ago maybe more reactive to each other now.

-Firstly, achieving a true zero correlation between assets is rare.
-Secondly, correlation is not stable - meaning it changes according to market conditions.
-An asset that did not influence another previously could be impacted now.
-For example, bonds had little correlation to stocks in their past performance.
+Let's start with an example to understand fluctuation of correlation.
+Historically, bonds had little correlation to stocks in their past performance.
 However, recent studies have shown that bonds are becoming closer to stocks in terms of their impact.
 International stocks, which were not influenced by domestic currency stocks, are now reacting to US stocks.
-This is because everything is globalized, and companies are no longer operating in a single country.
+This is because everything is globalised, and companies are no longer operating in a single country.